Milad7774/AI-Project/README.md

 # NOTE:

-This Project was developed with limited resources and the algorithms are in need of a lot more training Live preview for the Front-End Part:<br>
+This Project was developed with limited resources and the algorithms are in need of a lot more training<br>
+# Live preview for the Front-End Part:<br>
 [Link](https://milad7774.github.io/AI-Project/The%20website/index.html)